MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-attributes.md

 3. On the **Item Attribute** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 >   If you select **Option** in the **Type** field, then you can choose the **Item Attribute Values** action to create values for the item attribute.
-For more information, see the "To create values for item attributes of type Option" section.
+For more information, see [To create values for item attributes of type Option](inventory-how-work-item-attributes.md#to-create-values-for-item-attributes-of-type-option).

 ## <a name="to-create-values-for-item-attributes-of-type-option"></a>To create values for item attributes of type Option
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Attributes**, and then choose the related link.